Focus43/Concrete5-Pagoda/README.md

 Now open the project in your favorite IDE, build something awesome, and when you're ready to push the changes to your live Pagodabox instance, just...

-* `$ git add . && commit -m "Built something fly"
+* `$ git add . && commit -m "Built something fly"`
 * `$ git push origin pagoda`

 Rinse and repeat.

 **Note** If you're new to developing within a VM, understand this: you write all the code on your local machine, but when you visit `http://localhost:8080` in a browser, your code base is being executed completely within the VM.
 Its totally segregated from whatever operating system your using.
-The VM is running Ubuntu linux.
+Your code is actually being run on Ubuntu linux 12.04 w/ Apache, MySQL, PHP 5.3.10, and Redis (if your using the ConcreteRedis package).

 #### Starting/Stopping the VM for day-to-day development ####

 Whenever you work on the project, make sure the VM is running.
 From project root, `$ cd vagrant_box && vagrant up`.
 When you're done, do `vagrant halt`.
 If you need to work on multiple projects throughout the day, you can run a few VMs at a time without much problem (they're fairly light weight).
-Just beware that every VM you `vagrant up` will be accessible on a different port in the browser (it tells you which you start it up).
+Just beware that every VM you `vagrant up` will be accessible on a different port in the browser (it tells you which when you start the VM via `vagrant up`).

 To start it up faster, do `vagrant up` with the `--no-provision` flag. (`cd vagrant_box && vagrant up --no-provision`).